DArtagan/podbook/README.md

 * Is `request.url.host` a good way to get the URL for making the feeds?
 * async/await
 * UUID alternative (same determinism + salting, maybe a more portable approach).
 Maybe just hash of the title, plus an optional salt, also need to do something to prevent collisions... though I guess the filesystem would handle that.
+* Bring back the masonry display for the authors/books